Table of contents

 |This information has been updated to reflect recent scientific research as of July 2021.|

-Tourette syndrome (TS), or tourette’s, is a congenital disorder of the nervous system.
-The main characteristics are involuntary movements (tics, from the French tic ‘nervous twitching’) and also tic-like outbursts of sound.
-Tourette syndrome and tic disorders are often characterized as sudden, uncontrolled, repetitive, rapid, and unwanted movements or sounds.
+Tourette syndrome (TS), or Tourette’s, is a congenital disorder of the nervous system.
+Involuntary movements (called tics, from the French tic ‘nervous twitching’) and also tic-like outbursts of sound are the main characteristics.
+Doctors characterize Tourette syndrome and tic disorders as sudden, uncontrolled, repetitive, rapid, and unwanted movements or sounds.
 Symptoms typically appear in childhood and vary in severity throughout life.

 Simple motor tics may manifest as eye blinking, nasal blinking, head tossing, or grimacing.
 In the motor domain, the category of complex tics includes imitative grimacing and imitating the actions of others.